 My Journey with Ramsay-Hunt Syndrome

-Because RHS affects both ear, vestibular, and nerves either ear, nose, and throat doctor or a neurologist may have training or experience diagnosing and treating RHS.
-It's too rare to have a specialist that just treats it.
-RHS affects our ears, vision, and nerves, we need 3 specialists: an ENT, a neurologist, and a neuro-ophthalmologist.
-An ENT can further refer you to an ENT specialist who tests vestibular damage.
-Physical therapists treat vestibular damage.
-Neuro-ophthalmologists treat your eye and prevent damage to the eye if one eye doesn't blink, has less moisture in your eye, or has vision problems from RHS.
+RHS impacts both the ear and vestibular nerves, so either an ear, nose, and throat doctor or a neurologist may be equipped to diagnose and treat RHS.
+Specialists for RHS are rare.
+RHS affects the ears, vision, and nerves, necessitating three types of specialists: an ENT, a neurologist, and a neuro-ophthalmologist.
+An ENT may refer you to a specialist for vestibular testing.
+Physical therapists manage vestibular damage, while neuro-ophthalmologists address eye issues, preventing damage if an eye does not blink, is dry, or has vision problems due to RHS.

 Dizziness and trouble with balance are the most common symptoms of vestibular damage.
 You can also have problems with your hearing and vision.
 I did vestibular physical therapy for my balance.
 I had nausea and vertigo.
 Your ENT should further refer you to an ENT specialist who does vestibular testing.
 Vestibular testing is a series of tests that evaluate the vestibular system, which controls balance and works with the eyes to maintain clear vision when the head is moving.
 The tests determine damage to the vestibular portion of the inner ear, which causes dizziness, vertigo, or balance problems.
 I had a physical therapist who specialized in vestibular rehabilitation.
 Vestibular physical therapy taught me how to balance.
 My right side had to learn to compensate for the destroyed vestibular functioning on the left side.
 I took medication for the nausea.

-Any of your doctors can order physical therapy.
-Find a vestibular physical therapist to do vestibular rehabilitation.
-Vestibular rehabilitation is crucial to teach the unaffected side how to accommodate and balance the loss of the affected side.
+Any doctor can prescribe physical therapy.
+It is important to seek a vestibular physical therapist for vestibular rehabilitation, which is essential in teaching the unaffected side to compensate and balance for the loss on the affected side.

-Get an appointment with a neurologist.
-They can then also refer you for an EMG by a specialized neurologist to discover the extent of the paralysis.
-An EMG is a diagnostic procedure to assess the health of muscles and the nerve cells that control motor neurons.
-The results can reveal nerve dysfunction, muscle dysfunction, or problems with nerve-to-muscle signal transmission.
+Scheduling an appointment with a neurologist is advisable.
+They can refer you to a specialist for an EMG to determine the extent of paralysis.
+An EMG, or electromyography, is a diagnostic test that evaluates the health of muscles and the nerve cells that control them.
+It can identify issues such as nerve dysfunction, muscle dysfunction, or problems with nerve-to-muscle signal transmission.

-I am now on 300 mg of pregabalin 3x a day, baclofen 20 mg 3x a day, duloxetine 30 mg, gabapentin 600 mg 3x a day, and hydrocodone 10 mg as needed for severe face and eye pain.
-The palliative care, doctor prescribes my medication.
-I highly recommend them to anyone suffering from nerve pain.
-I took amitriptyline which helps with nerve pain and sleeping for several years.
-Nerve pain is the most difficult to treat.
-Palliative doctors will prescribe medication that other doctors are uncomfortable with.
-The nerve pain from Ramsay-Hunt is extreme.
-I am still in pain even on all my medications.
-I have extreme pain in the lower eyelid of the affected eye besides the facial pain where it feels like someone is pulling up my face.
-My face and eye burn constantly, and it hurts when I move my eye.
-I always feel like something is in my eye.
-The medication brings my pain down but doesn't eliminate it.
-I couldn't function without it.
-I have severe eye pain and vision problems.
-I have nystagmus so that everything looks like I'm on a merry-go-round.
-I have difficulty tracking.
-It's blurry.
-The eyelid of the affected eye is very painful.
-It's difficult to keep my eye open without a lot of pain medication.
 Palliative care, a branch of hospice, is specialized medical care that focuses on providing relief from pain and other symptoms of a serious illness.
-They can also help you cope with side effects from medical treatments.
 Their availability does not depend on whether your condition can be cured and it does not have to be life-threatening.
 Their teams aim to provide comfort and improve the quality of life for people with chronic illness and pain.
 This form of care is offered alongside other treatments a person may be receiving.
 Palliative care is provided by a team of healthcare providers, including doctors, nurses, social workers, chaplains, and other trained specialists.
 The team works with you, your family, and your other providers to add an extra layer of support and relief that complements your ongoing care.
 To find a palliative care doctor, you just need to be referred by any one of your doctors.
-At my 1st dentist appointment after RHS, I had six cavities on the side of my mouth that is paralyzed.
-I bought a water pic to get the excess food out of my mouth that I couldn't do on my own.
-I bought an electric toothbrush and use both after every meal to prevent me from losing teeth which is a common consequence of RHS.
+During my first dental visit following RHS, I discovered six cavities on the paralyzed side of my mouth.
+To address this, I purchased a water pick to remove excess food that I couldn't clear by myself.
+Additionally, I acquired an electric toothbrush and now use both devices after every meal to prevent tooth loss, a frequent complication of RHS.

 Reoccurring shingles

 Learning stress management techniques particularly how to relax and turn off your adrenaline is helpful.
 Imagine you are in a relaxing place.
 Take deep breaths and learn deep breathing techniques.
-Yoga or tai chi are great stress reducers.
+Both yoga and tai chi are excellent for reducing stress.

 A friend helped me apply for disability, by typing all the information, using the application online.
 I gathered my doctor's notes, and she dropped them off at the disability office.
 Another friend, an attorney who helps people file disability in a different state told me not to minimize my symptoms with my doctors because their notes consist of what you say.
 And that's what disability doctors will read when they review your medical records.
 I called my state representative and asked for help from someone in their office who helps people gain disability.
 I got accepted the 1st time.